jonisavo/uicomponents/README.md

 ## Source generation (experimental, Unity 2021.2+)

 UIComponents has a source generator for UxmlTraits and UxmlFactory.
-Simply apply the `Trait` attribute to your class fields and properties.
+Simply apply the `UxmlName` attribute to your class and `Trait` attribute to your class fields and properties.
 Remember to make your class partial.

 ```c#